Günther Anders: Early life

-He married, in 1929, fellow Heidegger student Hannah Arendt, who had engaged in an affair with their common mentor.
+He married, in 1929, a fellow student whom he'd met in Heidegger's seminar: Hannah Arendt.
+Arendt had previously engaged in an affair with their common mentor.
 They married in Nowawes and at the time lived on Babelsberg's Merkurstraße 3 in Potsdam.

-In 1930-31 he unsuccessfully attempted a habilitation under Paul Tillich in sociomusicology, and was advised by Max Wertheimer and Karl Mannheim to be patient.
-In 1931 he started writing Die Molussische Katakombe ('The Molussian Catacomb').
+In 1930–31 he unsuccessfully attempted a habilitation under Paul Tillich in sociomusicology, and was advised by Max Wertheimer and Karl Mannheim to be patient.
+In 1931 he started writing a novel under the title Die Molussische Katakombe (The Molussian Catacomb), a novel about totalitarian techniques of brainwashing taking place within an underground prison.
+Anders worked on the novel from 1931 to 1933, and his friend Bertolt Brecht submitted it with his entrée or endorsement to the publishing Kipenhauer shortly before the Nazis took power.
+Anders fled the country shortly after Hitler was appointed chancellor on 30 January 1933, believing the false rumor that Brecht's diary, in which he was often mentioned, had been seized by the Gestapo.
+Anders was not the only one who feared being targeted by Hitler's agents: His cousin, Walter Benjamin also fled at right around that time and their mutual friend Ernst Schoen was arrested.
+(Anders, like Benjamin, frequently enjoyed playing chess with Brecht.)
+Hannah Arendt remained behind in Germany helping to smuggle refugees out of the Reich.
+She was arrested for eight days, having been reported by a librarian for the work that she was doing in scanning German newspapers for antisemitic propaganda and sending her findings to the World Zionist Congress on behalf of her friend Kurt Blumenfeld's localized (and now exiled) organization, the Zionist Federation of Germany.

 Exile (1933–1950)

 In 1933, Anders fled Nazi Germany, first to France (where he and Arendt divorced amicably in 1937), and in 1936 to the United States.
 In 1934 he gave a lecture on Kafka in Paris at the Institut d'Etudes Germaniques; he would go on to engage with Kafka in the coming years.

 In the United States, he spent time in New York and California.
 He spent his time in a multitude of activities, hired in the United States Office of War Information, as a writer for Aufbau (journal), as a reviewer for a philosophical journal, as a tutor in the house of a famous composer and songwriter, as a worker in a factory, as a costume and theatrical property boy in Hollywood, as a tour guide at Metropolitan Museum of Art, as a failed scriptwriter, among others.
 He was a lecturer in The New School for Social Research.

 Anders married a second time, in 1945, to the Austrian writer Elisabeth Freundlich, whom he had met in New York.